 "rmsessiondir",

-"rmcrontab" and "bash"
+"rmcrontab" and "bash" to

-to specific either the "mercator" map type
+specific either the "mercator" map type or

-or the "kml" for global imagery type.
-The
+the global imagery type.
+The "mercator" value

-"mercator" value is the default type.
+is the default type.

 --mercator-map-type TEXT]